Clarice Phelps

 Clarice Evone Phelps is an American nuclear chemist researching the processing of radioactive transuranic elements at the US Department of Energy's Oak Ridge National Laboratory (ORNL).
 She was part of ORNL's team that collaborated with the Joint Institute for Nuclear Research to discover tennessine (element 117).
 The International Union of Pure and Applied Chemistry (IUPAC) recognizes her as the first African American woman to be involved with the discovery of a chemical element.

 Phelps was formerly in the US Navy Nuclear Power Program.
 At ORNL, Phelps manages programs in the Department of Energy's Isotope & Fuel Cycle Technology Division investigating industrial uses of nickel-63 and selenium-75.

 Early life and education

-Clarice Phelps was raised in the American state of Tennessee.
+Phelps was raised in Tennessee.
 Her interest in chemistry began during her childhood when she was given a microscope and encyclopedia-based science kit by her mother.
 Her interest was further nurtured by her secondary school science teachers.
 She is an alumna of the Tennessee Aquatic Project and Development Group, a nonprofit organization for at-risk youth.
 Phelps completed a Bachelor of Science degree in chemistry from Tennessee State University in 2003.

 From 2016 to 2020, Phelps earned a M.S. in mechanical engineering through the nuclear and radiochemistry program at the University of Texas at Austin.
-As of 2021, Phelps is a PhD student in the nuclear engineering program at University of Tennessee.
+As of 2021, Phelps was a PhD student in the nuclear engineering program at University of Tennessee.
+As of 2026, Phelps is an Adjunct Instructor at Pellissippi State Community College.